NIRSTORM: Optimizing fNIRS montage

 Separations: this file contains for each channel, the distance between the source and the detector.
 The main purpose of this file is to allow you to execute processes on the montage (estimate forward model, extract sensitivity …).

 You can inspect the estimated optimal montage by double-clicking on NIRS-BRS channels.
-This will open a window showing you the nirs montage (source in red, detector in green).
-The search space used for the optimal montage appears as a new scout in the ‘User Scouts’ panel and is called ‘From G_and_S_transv_frontpol_R (4cm)’.
-(In general, ‘From ROI ( 4 cm)’ where ROI is the name of the targeted region on the cortex).
+This will open a window showing you the NIRS montage (source in red, detector in green).
+The search space used for the optimal montage appears as a new scout in the "User scouts" panel and is called "From G_and_S_transv_frontpol_R (4cm)".
+(In general, "From ROI (4 cm)" where ROI is the name of the targeted region on the cortex).

-FluencesRegion and FluenceExclude are two scouts containing information about the possible optodes locations on the head.
+"FluenceRegion" and "FluenceExclude" are two scouts containing information about the possible optodes locations on the head.
 FluenceRegion indicates all the positions for which we can place optodes and for which we pre-computed the fluences.
 FluenceExclude contains all the regions for which it is impossible to put optodes (Region near the eye or the ear).
 FluenceExclude is used internally to avoid the montage overlap with the eyes or ears of the subject.

 For visualization purposes, you can then add the cortex from the surface menu and see the relation between the montage and the underlying targeted ROI.
+To do so, click on the add surface button (in the Surface tab, over surface options, on the right side) and select cortex.
+Then, go to the Scout tab and select “RPF G_and_S_transv_frontopol” and click the “SEL” button on the right side of Brainstorm to display only this scout.

 Quantitative inspection

-- Sensitivity – WL 1
+- Sensitivities – WL {WL value} nm

-- Summed sensitivity – WL 1
+- Summed sensitivities – WL {WL value} nm

-Summed sensitivity – WL map
+Summed sensitivities map

 This map reports the overall sensitivity of the montage (sum of all the channels).
 The map is in decibels (dB).
 A value of 0 represents the maximum sensitivity.
 A value of -1 indicates 10% of the maximum sensitivity, and a value of -2 indicates 1% of the maximum sensitivity.
-To use a linear scale, use the option ‘Linear’ when exporting the sensitivity maps.
+To use a linear scale, use the option "Linear" when exporting the sensitivity maps.

 For better visualization purposes, we recommend the following settings (can be obtained by right-clicking on the map)